premAI-io/state-of-open-source-ai/fine-tuning.md

 [Dreambooth Image Generation Fine-Tuning](https://dreambooth.github.io)
 ```

 Models like Stable Diffusion can also be fine-tuned to create specific images.
-For example, Stable Diffusion can be provided with a dataset of pet pictures for a specific pet.
+For example, Stable Diffusion can be provided with a dataset of pet pictures.
 After fine-tuning, the model would be able to generate images of that pet in various styles.

 The dataset for image generation needs to contain two things:
 * Text - What is the object in the image